JuliaPlots/PlotlyJS.jl/docs/src/index.md

 ## Relation to Plotly.com

-This package does not interact with plotly.com or the [Plotly web API](https://api.plot.ly/v2/), but rather leverages the underlying JavaScript library to construct plotly graphics using all local resources.
+This package does not interact with plotly.com or any web API, but rather leverages the underlying JavaScript library to construct plotly graphics using all local resources.
 This means you do not need a Plotly account or an internet connection to use this package after installation.

 ### Plots.jl

-If you would like to have a more exhaustive set of top-level functions for constructing plots, see the [Plots.jl](https://docs.juliaplots.org/latest/) package.
-This package is the `plotlyjs` backend of Plots.jl and is fully supported by Plots.
+If you would like to have a more comprehensive set of top-level functions for constructing plots, see the [Plots.jl](https://docs.juliaplots.org/latest/) package.
+This package is the `plotlyjs` [backend](https://docs.juliaplots.org/latest/backends/) of Plots.jl and is fully supported by JuliaPlots.